YogiBruce/ecommerce-backend/README.md

 ![Github licence](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description
 This command line application allows a user to run an ecommerce backend API for an online retail website.
-User will be able to create, read
+User will be able to create, read, update, and delete from products, product categories, and product tag designations.
+This backend application is not deployed to a browser and so an API interface app will be needed to run commands.
+This app demonstrates CRUD and back-end api routing using ORM principles to dynamically manipulate and display info from a MySQL database.

 #
 ## Table of Contents